Nigerian Regulator Warns Against Cryptocurrency Use, Says It Doesn’t Have Legal Status

 As reported by local news publication Business Post Nigeria many other government agencies in the country have asked the countrymen to refrain from the use of cryptocurrencies due to the associated risks and extremely volatile nature of the digital currency.

-During an interview with News Agency of Nigeria (NAN) on March 23rd at the ongoing 29th Enugu International Trade Fair, an official from the Research Department at the NDIC, Adikwu Igoche said that the cryptocurrencies are neither financial instrument nor deposits and thus haven’t been authorized by the Central Bank of Nigeria (CBN) and thus they are not “insured by the NDIC.”
+During a March 23rd interview with the News Agency of Nigeria (NAN) at the 29th Enugu International Trade Fair, Adikwu Igoche, an official from the NDIC Research Department, stated that cryptocurrencies are neither financial instruments nor deposits.
+He added that the Central Bank of Nigeria (CBN) has not authorized them, and therefore, the NDIC does not insure them.

 Igoche further stated that “not backed by any physical commodity, such as gold or precious stone, they do not belong in the category of currencies or coins issued by the CNB or the central bank of any other country.”